shapediver/AppBuilderIJewel3D/README.md

 The display component saves the geometry, including its material assignments, to a glTF file, which is exposed on the [Geometry Backend API](https://help.shapediver.com/doc/understanding-the-geometry-backend-api) and loaded by the headless ShapeDiver 3D Viewer.

-#### 2. Use WebGi materials from a database
+#### 2. Use iJewel3D materials from a database
-The [updateCallback](https://viewer.shapediver.com/v3/latest/api/interfaces/ISessionApi.html#updateCallback) of the session assigns WebGi materials to geometric objects based on the names of the materials you assigned to the objects in Grasshopper.
+The [updateCallback](https://viewer.shapediver.com/v3/latest/api/interfaces/ISessionApi.html#updateCallback) of the session assigns iJewel3D materials to geometric objects based on the names of the materials you assigned to the objects in Grasshopper.
 For each object, it does the following:

   * Check if the object is assigned to a material.
-If not, WebGi renders the objects using a default material.
+If not, iJewel3D renders the objects using a default material.
   * Check if the object's material name is contained in the *dynamic material database*.
 If so, assign the material.
   * Check if the object's material name is contained in the *static material database*.
 If so, assign the material.

-### How to define WebGi materials
+### How to define iJewel3D materials

-You can create WebGi material definitions by using the [iJewel3d playground](https://playground.ijewel3d.com/).
+You can create iJewel3D material definitions by using the [iJewel3d playground](https://playground.ijewel3d.com/).
 Use drag & drop to load a test model in format glTF or 3dm and edit the materials or assign new ones.
 Once you are done, export the material as a JSON by clicking on `Download pmat` (or `Download dmat` for gem stones) on the right-hand side of the UI while the object is selected.
 Copy your material definitions into one of the material databases and assign names to them.

 ### Static material database
 The static material database allows to define materials statically, as part of the web application.
 You can find an example in [staticMaterialDatabase.ts](src\webgi\utils\staticMaterialDatabase.ts).
-The static material database is a dictionary mapping material names to WebGi material definitions.
+The static material database is a dictionary mapping material names to iJewel3D material definitions.

 ### Dynamic material database
 Optionally you can define a dynamic material database using your Grasshopper model.
 An example can be found in this Grasshopper model: [materials-json-test.ghx](Grasshopper/materials-json-test.ghx).
-The dynamic material database is a JSON dictionary mapping material names to WebGi material definitions.
+The dynamic material database is a JSON dictionary mapping material names to iJewel3D material definitions.

 ### Notes about rendering diamonds

-WebGi offers caching and optimization possibilities that support rendering models using many gemstones.
+iJewel3D offers caching and optimization possibilities that support rendering models using many gemstones.
 The caching happens by diamond material name.
 You can read more about this [here](https://webgi.xyz/docs/industries/jewellery#cachekey-and-normalmapres).
 These are the most important takeaways:

   * Use the same diamond material name for stones sharing the same geometry, even if they are placed in different locations of the scene.
   * Use different material names for stones that are different from each other.